-Only Wolters Kluwer meets the statutory target number of women in Board of Directors
+Wolters Kluwer meets target women in Board of Directors

 September 4, 2014